 The renewable energy market is fragmented.
-Some of the major players includes First Solar Inc., Vestas Wind Systems A/S, Canadian Solar Inc., Jinko Solar Holding Co.
+Some of the major players include First Solar Inc., Vestas Wind Systems AS, Canadian Solar Inc., Jinko Solar Holding Co.
 Ltd, and General Electric Company.

-In January 2020, the University of California, Davis (UC Davis), on its site, published an ongoing research about an anti-solar photovoltaic cell that can generate electricity at night.
+- In January 2020, the University of California, Davis (UC Davis), on its site, published ongoing research about an anti-solar photovoltaic cell that can generate electricity at night.

 1.1 Scope of the Study

 1.3 Study Assumptions

 4. MARKET OVERVIEW

 4.2 Renewable Energy Mix, 2019

 4.4 Renewable Energy Installed Capacity and Forecast in GW, till 2026